sebokpeter/YetAnotherLox/README.md

 1. Use `[]` to create an empty array.
 2. Specify the array elements on creation: `var array = [element_1, element_2, ..., element_n]` \
    E.g.: `var array = [1, 2, 3, 4, 5]; // Will create an array with 5 elements;`
-3. Use the array initializer syntax: `var array = [initial_element_expression; inital_count_expression]` \
+3. Use the array initializer syntax: `var array = [initial_element_expression; initial_count_expression]` \
    E.g: `var array = ["Initialized"; 5];` \
    Here, there are two expression separated by a ';'.
+The first expression (`"Initialized"`) can evaluate to any type.
+   The second expression must evaluate to a number, or a runtime error occurs. \
-The first expression (`"Initialized"`) will be the initial element.
-The second expression is the number of times the value of the first expression is repeated.
+   The value that the first expression evaluates to will be repeated by the amount that the second expression evaluates to.
    After executing this line, the variable `array` will contain five copies of the string `"Initialized"`.
 Thus, the above syntax is equivalent to: ```var array = ["Initialized", "Initialized", "Initialized", "Initialized", "Initialized"]```
-   The first expression (`initial_element_expression`) may evaluate to any type.
-The second expression (`inital_count_expression`) must evaluate to a number, otherwise a runtime error occurs.

 As arrays can contain any type, they can also contain arrays.
 This allows us to create jagged arrays: